-- Kick the Dog: While not entirely evil, his showing Asuna and Rinko a Fluctlight of his colleague Higa, and watching as it collapses when talking with the real Higa and realizing that it's a copy is proof of how little Kikuoka cares for Fluctlights.
+- While not entirely evil, his showing Asuna and Rinko a Fluctlight of his colleague Higa, and watching as it collapses when talking with the real Higa and realizing that it's a copy is proof of how little Kikuoka cares for Fluctlights.
 Even Higa himself is a bit reluctant to go through with the demonstration.

 - Meaningful Name: His online handle is a portmanteau of a direct English translation of his family name, Chrysanthemum Heights.

 - Megane: Both in real life and in ALO.
 Shino notes that they don't seem to have much power...